aurora/rmate-nim/README.md

 	rmate test.txt

+Please have a look at the sections "Remote client connection" or "SSL secured client connection" if ssh is not available or in environments where remote port forwarding could result in conflicts for example with concurrent users.

-### Remote clients
+### Remote client connection

-On some machines, where port forwarding is not possible, for example due to a missing ssh daemon or environments that could cause port conflicts with concurrent users, you can allow access for "remote clients".
+On some machines, where port forwarding is not possible, you can allow access for "remote clients".
 Just ssh or telnet to the remote machine and execute:

     rmate -H textmate-host test.txt

 To secure your TextMate, rmate supports SSL secured connections and client certificate authentication.
-See the "Advanced usage" section below for details.
+See the section "SSL secured client connection" below for details.

+### SSL secured client connection

+This version of rmate supports SSL secured connections and client certificate authentication.
+For this to work it's recommended to configure TextMate to allow connections from local clients only.

+Next you must install a proxy supporting SSL -> non-SSL connections like stunnel or haproxy on your Mac.
+Details regarding this would be to much for this documentation.
+For haproxy there is an example configuration [available](https://github.com/aurora/rmate-nim/blob/master/share/haproxy.dist.conf).

+Have a look at [this](http://blog.nategood.com/client-side-certificate-authentication-in-ngi) excellent tutorial for details on how to create self-signed SSL server certificates and certificates for client side certificate authentication.

+Create a PEM file of the client certificate by merging the client certificate and the client certificate key file, for example:

+     cat ca.crt ca.key > ca.pem

+Copy the resulting client certificate file over to the machine you have installed rmate on and you want to edit files from.

+To enable SSL encrypted connections, the `--ssl` flag needs to be specified as argument for the rmate command.
+Additionally the `--cert ...` flag needs to be specified if client side certificate authentication must be used.
+To verify the SSL server certificate on rmate side, you can additional specify the `--verify` flag.
+This flag should be ommited when using self-signed certificates.

+Optionally the flags can be configured in the rmate configuration file, similar to host and port settings:

+    ssl=yes
+    ssl_cert=file
+    ssl_verify=yes

+Note that the `ssl_verify` setting should be omitted when using self-signed certificates.

 ### Example